jonlpersson/ed-latimore/site/_posts/2020-01-28-5-reasons-youre-broke-how-to-stop-being-poor.md

 There’s nothing wrong with believing you deserve nice things.
 The problem is when you refuse to do the work to get them and take shortcuts instead.

 This keeps you poor because not only does this never work, you don’t learn any skills to actually earn nice things.
-You'll just sulk, get jealous, live beyond your means or worse, commit a crime to acquire what you think you deserve.
+You’ll just sulk, get jealous, live beyond your means or worse, commit a crime to acquire what you think you deserve.

 ## 3) You think you know it all

 This is the biggest reason I stopped giving useful advice to my family.
-In case you missed it, I'll tell you a little about myself.
+In case you missed it, I’ll tell you a little about myself.
 I was:

 * [Born in the projects](/the-projects/)
 * (Effectively) raised by a single parent